wudufan/CTProjector/example/readme.md

 ### ex_fp_bp
 Example on arbitrary cone beam projection and backprojection with flat panel detector and Siddon algorithm.
 Corresponding to `siddon_fp(bp)_arbitrary`.

-### ex_tv_recon
+### ex_recon_tv
 Example on TV penalized reconstruction.

-One should consider using the nlm module to realize Gaussian prior function which will have a closer appearance to FBP.
+### ex_recon_gaussian
+Example on L2 penalized reconstruction.
+It has a closer appearance to FBP and is preferred for normal-dose, fully-sampled reconstruction.
+Note that the reconstruction wrappers from `ct_projector.recon` are just python wrappers and can be easily changed to any reconstruction algorithms that only requires forward and backprojections.